sourcegraph/about/content/blogposts/2023/sourcegraph-5.0.md

 Sourcegraph now supports the [SCIM protocol](https://www.simplecloud.info/), an open industry standard for automating user provisioning and deprovisioning.

-SCIM (System for Cross-domain Identity Management) allows userescustomers to connect their identity provider (like [Okta](https://developer.okta.com/docs/concepts/scim/) or [Azure AD](https://learn.microsoft.com/en-us/azure/active-directory/fundamentals/sync-scim)) to Sourcegraph and automatically sync user accounts.
+SCIM (System for Cross-domain Identity Management) allows users to connect their identity provider (like [Okta](https://developer.okta.com/docs/concepts/scim/) or [Azure AD](https://learn.microsoft.com/en-us/azure/active-directory/fundamentals/sync-scim)) to Sourcegraph and automatically sync user accounts.
 When a new employee is onboarded, their Sourcegraph account is automatically created.
 When they leave the organization, their access is promptly revoked.

 Before SCIM support, IT admins had to manually create and delete Sourcegraph user accounts.
 Now they can automate these tedious, error-prone tasks, meeting compliance requirements and reducing the risk of outdated user accounts.